Welcome to the 3DF Zephyr tutorial series.

 In this recipe, you will learn how to use movies instead of pictures as input for 3DF Zephyr.

-From version 1.040 movie files are allowed as an input for 3DF Zephyr Pro.
 Given a movie, Zephyr will extract a certain number of frames per second and dump them on your hard disk (this is necessary so you can save your workspace without having to re-extract frames from the movie each time you load the dataset).
-Obviously, given the nature of movie files, a high resolution, possibly non-blurred video stream is required in order to feed Zephyr meaningful data.
+Obviously, given the nature of movie files, a high-resolution, possibly non-blurred video stream is required in order to feed Zephyr meaningful data.

 For this tutorial, feel free to use your own movie file or you can download a sample file below, a small capture of a carved stone art piece (Christoph Angermair – Golgotha, 1631).
-The better the movie quality, the better the results, however even cellphone recorded videos will work, as long as they are shot with a decent resolution and decent focus.
+The better the movie quality, the better the results.
+However even smartphone-recorded videos will work as long as they are shot with a decent resolution and focus.

 As usual, create a new project from the Workflow Menu.

-From version 1.040 the button “Import pictures from video” (1) will appear in the Project Wizard window.
+Click Workflow > New Project > Next and the “Import pictures from video” button (1) will appear in the Project Wizard window.

 Click on the “…” button to browse for your input file and pick an output directory for the extracted frames if you wish (otherwise, frames will be dumped in the same directory in which the input file resides).